gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    and use forged FORWARD-TSN, SACK, and/or SHUTDOWN chunks to hide this dropping.

+   I-DATA chunks as defined in {{RFC8260}} are RECOMMENDED to be supported to avoid some of the down sides that large user messages have on blocking transmission of later arriving high priority user messages.
+However, the supporte is not mandated and negotiated independently from DTLS over SCTP.
+If I-DATA chunks are used then they MUST be sent in an authenticated way as described in
+   {{RFC4895}}.

 ##  SCTP-AUTH Hash Function

    SHA-256 MUST be supported.
 SHA-1 MUST NOT be used.